mfherbst/debian-preansible/README.md

 The hostname is ``ansible.lan``, which may be overwritten using a properly configured dhcp server during the installation process.

+## RootOnlyWeakPass
+Same as *RootOnlyNoAsk*, but the ``root`` account is additionally assigned the default password `r00tme`, so login is possible via `ssh` and the terminal.
+Needless to say that this is very **insecure**, so only run the installation like this inside a local network and change the password immediately after the installation has succeeded.

 ## SingleUser
 Install a machine, which has a disabled ``root`` account as well as a user-configured admin account.
 During installation we query for: